 Barrenwort or Bishop’s Hat

-Lauded as one of the most colorful warleyense species, this toasty hued hybrid between E. alpinum and E. pinnatum ssp. colchicum occurred in the Warley Place garden of Britainís infamous curmudgeon plantswoman, Miss Willmott.
+Lauded as one of the most colorful warleyense species, this toasty hued hybrid between Epimedium alpinum and Epimedium pinnatum ssp. colchicum occurred in the Warley Place garden of Britain’s infamous curmudgeon plantswoman, Miss Willmott.
 A central yellow cup and subtle salmon overtones enrich the burnt reddish orange flowers, which are poised on 15 in. narrow stems.
-Below the wondrous blooms, a fast growing mostly evergreen foundation of ample-sized foliage hosts young plum-imbued leaves maturing to green, then ending the season brinled with bronze and burgundy tones.
+Below the wondrous blooms, a fast-growing mostly-evergreen foundation of ample-sized foliage hosts young plum-imbued leaves maturing to green, then ending the season brindled with bronze and burgundy tones.

 Hardy to zone 5.

 Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.

 Other selections in this genus:

 - Epimedium grandiflorum ‘Dark Beauty’

 - Epimedium grandiflorum ‘Koji’